Project-Owl/dms-lite-docker/README.md

 3. Setup environment variable file
 - Make a copy of the file named `.env.example` and save it as `.env`.
 - Modify the new `.env` and enter the information for the `MYSQL` variables.
 These can be any values you would like as they are applied to the MariaDB instance.
 These variables are copied to all of the container images.
+For the two `PASSWORD` fields, make sure these values are at least 6 characters in length.
 For the `MYSQL_HOST` variable, you will input `mariadb`.
 This matches the name of the container for the Maria database defined in `docker-compose-base.yml`.

 4. If you are planning to run the `serial` version, you will also need to modify `docker-compose-serial.yml` with the correct USB mapping: